-The manner and structure of your interview session paints a picture of your company’s values and principles.
-A well-structured interview enhances the image of the company and crystalizes serious business environment into the minds of employees.
-On the other hand, where interviews are not done and all other procedures are not carefully followed, employees may not take everything serious in the company.
+The manner and structure of your interview session paint a picture of your company’s values and principles.
+A well-structured interview enhances the image of the company and crystalizes a serious business environment into the minds of employees.
+On the other hand, where interviews are not done and all other procedures are not carefully followed, employees may not take everything seriously in the company.

 - No proper orientation

 Orientations are meant to introduce the company to employees, its culture, values, principles and rules and regulations governing the running of the enterprise.
 Where there is no proper orientation, the resultant effect could be costly mistakes that could spell the doom of the company.
 It is incumbent on human resource managers or employers to ensure that proper orientation is done before employees start work.